-If no suction equipment is available, you can heat-mold the plastic by stretching it over the cast and pushing in the hollows until it cools.
+\ If no suction equipment is available, you can heat-mold the plastic by stretching it over the cast and pushing in the hollows until it cools.
 With practice, this gives almost as good results, and you only need about half as much plastic.

-Making sure plastic braces fit well and are comfortable

-The most common problem with plastic braces is that they press on bony bumps.
-To avoid this, heat a small area over the spot where the bone presses, and with a smooth, rounded stick push the hollow deeper.
+Making sure plastic braces fit well and are comfortable The most common problem with plastic braces is that they press on bony bumps.
+To avoid this, put small pads over bony bumps before casting foot.
+Or, put the pads on the mold, and add a little fresh plaster to the bony bumps before molding the plastic.
+When the child wears the plastic brace, if it presses too much on bony places, or elsewhere, heat a small area over the spot where the bone presses, and with a smooth, rounded stick push the hollow deeper.
 (Use a heat gun if you have one.)